Aliases for GIT1 Gene

 GeneCards Summary for GIT1 Gene

 GIT1 (GIT ArfGAP 1) is a Protein Coding gene.
 Diseases associated with GIT1 include Progressive Myoclonus Epilepsy 7 and Blind Loop Syndrome.
-Among its related pathways are Neuroscience and Regulation of CDC42 activity.
+Among its related pathways are Insulin receptor recycling and EPH-Ephrin signaling.
 Gene Ontology (GO) annotations related to this gene include GTPase activator activity.
 An important paralog of this gene is GIT2.

 UniProtKB/Swiss-Prot Summary for GIT1 Gene